 Using the CloudGuard Latest Policies

 CloudGuard uses the readonly-policy to access information from your AWS account, for two operation modes.
 All CloudGuard functions, such as Posture Management, Network Security, and others, use this information.

 Best Practice - Check Point recommends to use the latest version of the readonly-policy, which you can download from https://github.com/dome9/policies.

 Use this open-source set of scripts to onboard accounts to CloudGuard from your AWS CLI https://github.com/dome9/onboarding-scripts/tree/master/AWS/full_automation.

-These scripts create a CFT stack which creates the IAM policies required by CloudGuard, and then onboard the AWS accounts to CloudGuard.
-If your AWS accounts are organized as an AWS Organization, you can onboard the organization (the individual organization member accounts are discovered automatically by the script).
+These scripts create a CFT stack that creates the IAM policies required by CloudGuard, and then onboard the AWS accounts to CloudGuard.
+If your AWS accounts are organized as an AWS Organization, you can onboard the organization.
+The script automatically discovers the individual organization member accounts.

 Onboard Using the CloudGuard REST API

-You can onboard one or more AWS accounts to CloudGuard using the CloudGuard REST API.
+You can onboard one or more AWS accounts to CloudGuard with the CloudGuard REST API Also known as RESTful API - an application programming interface (API or web API) that conforms to the constraints of REST architectural style and allows for interaction with RESTful web services..
 This requires an API Key and Secret for a CloudGuard account.

-See the CloudGuard REST API reference site, Dome9 API V2, and Onboard an AWS account to CloudGuard using the REST API for more details and examples.
+See the CloudGuard REST API reference guide and Onboard an AWS account to CloudGuard using the REST API for more details and examples.